alexander-akhmetov/mdb/README.md

 A simple key-value storage.

-It was created for learning purposes: I wanted to know Go more and create my own small database.
+It was created for learning purposes: I wanted to learn a bit of Go and create my own small database.

-Not for production usage. :)
+Not intended for production use. :)

 Implemented storage types: